Part I: Personal Loans 101

 Take note: That doesn’t mean personal loans are ideal for all uses.
 Here are some potential uses for personal loans, along with some pros and cons to consider:

-If you have several types of debt and you’re struggling to keep up, consolidation can be a smart way to tackle the problem.
+If you have several types of debt and you’re struggling to keep up, debt consolidation can be a smart way to tackle the problem.
 When you consolidate debt, you take out a new loan, use it to pay off your existing debts and are left with just one loan to repay.

 The real benefit of using a personal loan for debt consolidation is knowing exactly how much you pay each month and precisely how long you have until you’re debt-free.